What The Heck Is A Menstrual Cup?!

 “I only just started using a cup about 6 months ago and I swear, I’ll tell anyone who asks about it that I wish I knew about menstrual cups 20 years ago.
 It has saved me so much money and is soooo easy to use and maintain!
 Some of my friends think it’s gross, but I just think it’s because they haven’t done the research that’s needed.
 I will definitely be buying one for my daughter when the time comes!“ — BellyBelly Fan

-- Find a comfortable sitting, standing, squatting or kneeling position.
-Relax and take your time.
+- Find a comfortable position, either sitting, standing, squatting or kneeling.

-- Press the sides of the menstrual cup together and then fold in half again.
+- Press together the sides of the cup, then fold the sides in half.

 - Hold the folded sides firmly together between thumb and forefinger of one hand.
 The single curved edge should be away from your palm.